-When doing tarot card readings for clients there are times when Lady Sarah and Sophia Elise will interpret the High Priestess tarot card in a more mundane fashion.
-She can represent secrets and the unknown and could quite possibly be a secret woman inserting herself into and already existing relationship.
+There are times when we can interpret the High Priestess tarot card in a more mundane fashion.
+She can represent secrets and the unknown.
+This could be a secret woman inserting herself into and already existing relationship.
 When the High Priestess tarot card is present in tarot card readings concerning love and relationships, her presence should be clearly regarded.
 We do recommend the tarot card reader dig a little deeper to ask the cards to reveal directly whether or not there is a hidden woman in a relationship before presenting that information to the client.

 The HIGH PRIESTESS Tarot Card Meaning and Interpretation Words to remember